Concert Planning - FAQ

 If you need to do a really big stage change mid-show, see if it can be saved until the interval.

-While your audience refreshes and/or relieves themselves, you can throw a few extra people at the task of shifting everything around without the pressure of it being a performance in its own right.
+While your audience refreshes, you can throw a few extra people at the task of shifting everything around without the pressure of it being a performance in its own right.

 Create a diversion